Learning from past flood and wildfire events

 As part of Zurich’s flood resilience program, the post-event review capability (PERC) provides research and independent reviews of large flood events.
 It seeks to answer questions related to aspects of flood resilience, flood risk management and catastrophe intervention.
 It looks at what has worked well (identifying best practice) and opportunities for further improvements.

 Since 2013 we have used PERC to analyze various flood events, as presented in more detail below.
 We are consolidating the knowledge we have gained to make it available to anyone interested in progress on flood risk management.
 We are also engaging in dialogue with authorities to provide them with knowledge and best practices.

 In addition, we are now using PERC to analyze wildfires.
-See more detail in the Fort McMurray Wildfire report .
+See more detail in the California fires and Fort McMurray Wildfire reports.